 Sharm El Sheikh, or 'Sharm' as it's known for short, is a well-known dive resort town and port lying at the southern tip of the Sinai Peninsula.
 It is the most important tourist destination in the Red Sea and one of the biggest and most developed areas in the Sinai.

-Dubbed as the "City of Peace", one can never be short of things to do in the area as it is a place rich in historical sights and natural beauty, as well as having many tourist activities for non-divers.
+Dubbed as the "City of Peace", one can never be short of things to do in the area as it is a place rich in historical sights and natural beauty, as well as having many tourist activities for non-divers, such as Mt.
+Sinai and St. Catherine's Monastery.

 We recommend that you book a Sharm El Sheikh day trip diving package with us.
 There are over 40 dive sites to explore by daytrip.
 Discover them for yourself: